SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Load Data
 ---------

-To Load data, click the button *Load Data* , then select one or more (holding Ctrl key) files to load into the application.
-In the list, the *Data*  will be displayed as the name of each selected file.
-Expending this data by clicking the *+*  symbol will display available information about the data such as data title if exists.
+To load data, click the button *Load Data*, then select one or more (by holding the Ctrl key) files to load into the application.
+The name of each selected file will be listed.
+Clicking the *+*  symbol will display any available metadata.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ